pascalgn/automerge-action/README.md

   so make sure to add it as secret, not as environment variable, in the GitHub workflow file!

-- `PULL_REQUEST_NUMBER`: If provided, this action will attempt to merge the specified pull request.
+- `PULL_REQUEST`: If provided, this action will attempt to merge the specified pull request.
 By default, it will attempt to use the pull request specified in the GitHub context.

-- `GITHUB_OWNER`: If provided in conjunction with the `PULL_REQUEST_NUMBER` parameter, this optional parameter specifies the GitHub owner to search for the pull request in.
-By default, it will use the GitHub owner of the repo that the action is running in.

-- `REPO_NAME`: If provided in conjunction with the `PULL_REQUEST_NUMBER` parameter, this optional parameter specifies the GitHub repo to search for the pull request in.
-By default, it will use the repo that the action is running in.
+If a pull request number is provided via this input, this action will search in the current repo for the provided pull request number.
+If you want to merge a pull request in another repo, just provide the repo slug before the pull request number, like `Some-Org/Some-Repo/1234`

 You can configure the environment variables in the workflow file like this: